estebantechdev/dev-environment-setup/Practical Git.md

 Git Stash

-Create and set up a new repository on gitlab.com
+Create and set up a new repository on gitlab.com Reconfigure git user and email on a fresh OS installation before running any new commit

 git config – How to Configure Git Settings to Improve Your Development Workflow git restore